HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 Note: digital identities involved in healthcare transactions may correspond to Patients, Providers, Payers, and other healthcare actors.

-### Requirements for Enterprise Identifiers

-Locally established business identifiers used in cross-organizational matching MUST correspond to unique identities in the real world (TBD?
-WAS: will have minimum metadata and verification constraints and is designed for cross-walking between the many systems necessary for successful patient matching in health information exchange).

-Requirements:

-Unique for the individual person (i.e. not the same identifier for entire family) within organizational boundaries of the exchange partner

-“assigner” plus “identifier”/ (number) is not reusable for a different person

-Can be stored as an identifier along with its assigner in FHIR Patient resource and therefore used in $match operations or other transactions (To do: provide examples of how to represent in other HL7 modalities?)

-IDs with date issued, expiration date, or validity periods will contain this metadata when available.

 To do: revise this example best practice workflow?

 ### Workflow Example